Mississippi man makes court appearance in ricin letters case

 The case rekindled memories of the 2001 U.S. anthrax attacks that killed five people and puzzled investigators for years.
 The Justice Department later said that a U.S. scientist who committed suicide was responsible.

-Additional reporting by Kevin Gray in Miami.; Editing by David Adams and Andrew Hay
+Additional reporting by Kevin Gray in Miami; Editing by Tom Brown and Lisa Shumaker